Go to Main Content

 Djamila Grandits

 Djamila Grandits is a Vienna-based curator and film programmer.
 Part of CineCollective and D—Arts.
-Currently working on the pre-selection committee of Berlinale Panorama and as member of the non-fiction commission of Zürcher Filmstiftung.
-Previously programmed with Diagonale, DOK Leipzig, Kasseler Dokfest, sixpackfilm and tricky women - tricky realities.
-Djamila cares about entanglements and the exploration of collective spaces.
+Currently working on the pre-selection committee of Berlinale Panorama.
+Former member of the non-fiction commission of Zürcher Filmstiftung.
+Previously programmed with Diagonale, DOK Leipzig, Kasseler Dokfest, sixpackfilm, frameout and tricky women - tricky realities.
+Her practice is grounded in care and curiosity for moving image practices, collective and speculative curatorial movements.

 © Kaleidoskop